sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Has 60 Million parameter compared to 60k parameter of LeNet-5.

-  - It used the RELU activation function.
+  - It used the ReLU activation function.

   - The original paper contains Multiple GPUs and Local Response normalization (RN).

     - Multiple GPUs were used because the GPUs were not so fast back then.
+The layers were split across GPUs.
-    - Researchers proved that Local Response normalization doesn't help much so for now don't bother yourself for understanding or implementing it.
+    - Essentially, local RN just normalizes all values across all channels, while looking down from one block.
+Researchers proved that Local Response normalization doesn't help much so for now don't bother yourself for understanding or implementing it.

   - This paper convinced the computer vision researchers that deep learning is so important.